 Your new career may offer perks

 You may choose a post-active duty career that offers tax breaks.
-For example, if you join the National Guard, you may be able to deduct uniform expenses and mileage related to your service.
-Other professions may offer similar tax breaks: Police officers can often deduct expenses for uniform cleaning or union dues, for instance.
+For example, if you join the National Guard, you may be able to deduct certain expenses related to your service.
+Other professions may offer similar tax breaks.
 Once you decide on a career, you might consider researching common tax deductions used in your field.